“To be a Fly Pinay is to fly. Is to rise. Is to uprise.”

 San Jose, CA

-Keynote Speakers: Dr. Robyn Rodriguez, UC Davis’ Bulosan Center of Filipino Studies and Daly City Councilmember Juslyn Manalo
+Keynote Speakers: Dr. Robyn Rodriguez, UC Davis’ Bulosan Center of Filipino Studies and Chair of the Asian American Studies Department and Daly City Councilmember Juslyn Manalo

 Panelists: Marie Millares, SJMADE; Gina Mariko-Rosales, Make It Mariko; Christine Sebastian, Treatbot; Row, 106.1 KMEL; Alex Bautista, Google; Christine Limpin-Ng, Facebook.

 2018 Annual Fly Pinays Leadership Summit

 Saturday, March 23, 2018

 Keynote Speakers: Genevieve Jopanda, CoS to California State Treasurer Fiona Ma and Dr. Valerie Francisco-Menchavez, Professor, San Francisco State University

 Panelists: Astralogik, Janet Sapigao, and Chef Charleen Caabay

 2019 Annual Fly Pinays Leadership Summit

 Santa Clara, CA